hyperspy/hyperspy/doc/user_guide/intro.rst

     * With a command line interface it is very easy to automatise the data analysis, and therefore boost the productivity.
 Of course the drawback is that the learning curve is steeper, but we have tried to keep it as gentle as we possible.
     * Writing and maintaining GUIs require time from the developers and the current ones prefer to spend their time adding new features.
 Maybe in the future we will provide a fully featured GUI, but Hyperspy will always remain fully scriptable.

-* That said, GUIs are provided when there is a clear productivity advantage in doing so (and therefore the developers find the motivation to work on it).
+* That said, GUIs are provided where there is a clear productivity advantage in doing so (and therefore the developers find the motivation to work on it).
 For example, there is a GUI to perform windows quantification and there is another one for data smoothing.
 * We see Hyperspy as a collaborative research project, and therefore we care about making it easy for others to contribute to the project.
 In other words, we want to minimise the “user becomes developer” threshold.
 To achieve this goal we:

     * Use an open-source license, the `GPL v3 <http://www.gnu.org/licenses/gpl-3.0-standalone.html>`_
     * Try to keep the code as simple and natural as possible.
     * Have chosen to write in `Python <http://www.python.org/>`_, a high level programming language with `high quality scientific libraries <http://www.scipy.org/>`_.